tldr-pages/tldr/pages/common/sleep.md

 # sleep

-> Delay for a specified amount of time
+> Delay for a specified amount of time.

 - Delay in seconds: